-Alert – As of March 18, the United States Embassy in Bamako, Mali is cancelling routine immigrant and nonimmigrant visa appointments.
+The U.S. Embassy in Bamako currently provides diplomatic and official visa services, as well as visas for emergency and urgent travel to the United States.
 We will resume routine visa services as soon as possible but are unable to provide a specific date at this time.
-If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ml.usembassy.gov/visas/expedited-visa-appointments/ to request an emergency appointment.
+If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ml.usembassy.gov/visas/expedited-visa-appointments/ to request an expedited appointment.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.